17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 The sea scooters do all the swimming for you while you enjoy the beautiful marine life of Cozumel.

-It’s a 50 minutes tour from Monina, followed by a 30 minutes relaxation on the beach and a delicious lunch
+It’s a 50-minute tour from Monina, followed by a 30-minute relaxation on the beach and a delicious lunch

 at Chilangos, a local family restaurant.